Kalutu/celestial-bodies-database/README.md

 3. Copy and paste the SQL code from [`create_universe_database.sql`](create_universe_database.sql) into the query editor.
 4. Execute the script to create the database and tables.

+## Usage

+After creating the "universe" database, you can use it to store and query information about galaxies, stars, planets, and moons in the universe.